qdot/jiggly.js/README.md

     janktastic way.
 Lots of glitching on audio loops.
   - Android Browser: Sometimes works?
 Cuts out a lot.
   - Chrome for Android: Sound for a second, then nothing.
-  - Safari: Haven't tried it yet
+  - Safari: Not tested
-  - Opera: ?
+  - Opera: Not tested
+  - windows Phone: Not tested

 ## Using the Jiggly.js API ##